I was born somewhere on earth between blood and flowers.

-Kame was born in 1985 in Greece, where he studied classical trumpet with Ioannis Karampetsos, music theory & analysis and pedagogics.
+Tassos Tataroglou (alias Kame) was born in 1985 in Greece, where he studied classical trumpet with Ioannis Karampetsos, besides music theory & analysis and pedagogics.
 Since 2013 he lives in Basel.
-Between 2015-2017 he attended the master in free improvisation with Fred Frith and Alfred Zimmerlin.
-His curiosity about different approaches of musical expression in other cultures led him start learning the shakuhachi in 2019 with the master Ueli Fuyûru Derendinger.
+Between 2015-2017 he attended the master in free improvisation with Fred Frith and Alfred Zimmerlin in the Music Academy of Basel.
+His interest about different approaches of musical expression in other cultures led him start learning the shakuhachi in 2019 with the master Ueli Fuyûru Derendinger.

-Kame is a member of large ensembles (Insub Meta Orchestra, Unorthodox Jukebox Kollektiv) and he often performs in various formations (duos, trios etc).
+He is a member of large ensembles (Unorthodox Jukebox Kollektiv, Insub Meta Orchestra) and he performs solo as well as in various formations.
 His work in transdisciplinary projects includes engagements with video-artists, painters, dancers and theater companies.

 In 2019 he published his first works: Escape, Tsuru no sugomori & Materia Ignota and the DVD Basel walks, through which he reveals the big range of possibilities of the microtone-duplex.
-In the same year he published his arrangement of the remarkable traditional japanese piece for shakuhachi Tsuru no sugomori (Renpoken) in western notation.
-This work is an intuitive score in open instrumentation and, on the one hand it offers to musicians an open score through which they are challenged to create new paths in their musical interpretation, on the other hand it assists musicologists through an enough-detailed notation in their approach to the analysis of japanese traditional music.
+Later this year he published his arrangement of the remarkable traditional japanese piece for shakuhachi Tsuru no sugomori (Renpoken) in western notation.
+In March 2020 he released his first duo recording 2:1 with the contrabassist George Kokkinaris.